dataPulverizer/KernelMatrixBenchmark/README.md

 	Exit status: 0
 ```

-Julia consumed a moderate amount of memory (around 7.5 GB peak memory) but ran the quickest - because the functions used in it's log and power kernels were more efficient than the functions used in the log and power kernel functions in D and Chapel:
+Julia consumed the least of memory (around 7.5 GB peak memory) and ran the quickest - mainly because the functions used in it's log and power kernels were more efficient those used in D and Chapel:

 ```
 	Command being timed: "julia script.jl data true"